 For the most comprehensive and up-to-date information on Lesvos island, have a look at Matt Barrett's Lesvos guide at www.lesvos.com

 Sigri has 4 tavernas (3 of which are exceptional), 5 cafes (one of which is the famous Adonis's 'Kafeneion' complete with every tea, coffee and puzzle game imaginable, and also where you will be having breakfast!), a souvlaki fast food joint, 2 mini markets, and a bakery.
 Fresh fruit and vegetables can be purchased from the small shop behind the church or from the vegetable truck which comes to the village 3 times a week.

 The nearest medical centre and pharmacy is in Antissa, a 20-minute drive from Sigri.

-The workshops will mainly be taught in English, although we are fluent in Greek.
+The painting and writing workshops will mainly be taught in English, although we are fluent in Greek.
 We can also accommodate Italian speakers.